sprytnyk/pylint-errors/README.md

 will be introduced during the near time.
 When this project will become a more mature I will put it to PyPI.

-In order to get the latest updates just re-do the steps above.
+In order to get the latest updates just `git pull origin master` and invoke a command in the root of the project (`sudo apt install make` if not yet installed) `make rai` to install to Python 3 user space site packages or `make raip` for pipx.

 ## List of errors